 SIS Service Users frequently lack the opportunity to make meaningfully contributions to the public conversation about how services are designed and delivered.
 Language, information and knowledge of their rights are barriers to participation although service users have clearly stated their wish to have their voices heard in public service consultations

-Community Researchers apply principles of independence, respect, sensitivity and confidentiality to their work
+Community Researchers apply principles of independence, respect, sensitivity and confidentiality to their work.

 I was attracted to CR by its grassroots approach; recognising that we’re all different, come from different culture background thus have different ideas and needs